vektorlab/pyvideo2/content/posts/how_and_why_python_is_being_used_to_by_the_military_to_model_realworld_battlefield_scenarios_(#13).md

 Speakers: []
 Tags: [casestudy, pycon, pycon2010]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010HowAndWhyPythonIsBeingUsedToByTheMilitaryTo898.png'
-Title: '"How and why Python is being used to by the Military to model real-world battlefield scenarios (#13)"'
+Title: 'How and why Python is being used to by the Military to model real-world battlefield scenarios (#13)'
 date: '2010-02-19'
 ---
 How and why Python is being used by the Military to model real-world